eddiejkim077/supp-store/README.md

-# Supps and Stuff
+# HardGainer Supplements

 ### Overview
 ---

-Supps and Stuff is a storefront app using React on the front-end that is hosted on Heroku.
+HardGainer Supplements is a storefront app using React on the front-end that is hosted on Heroku.
 This app uses seeded data for the products, and a user has the ability to explore the different supplements.
 Also, this app has a cart feature that includes a checkout option that is still in development.
-Checkout supps and stuff for all your supplement needs!

 ### Screenshot
 ---